jrosco/mwhois/README.md

 whois is a small python whois search module capable of finding multiple available domains via a file or list type.
 It's a good way to search for domains that are available to buy. (http://jrosco.github.io/mwhois)

+Dependencies
+* Python >= 2.7.3 (Python 3 not supported yet) Download from http://www.python.org/download/
+* Note: If you want to run the example GUI application you'll need the python module wx (can still run cms.py without this module, but only with command line support) Download from http://wxpython.org/

 Features
 * Search for Single domains
 * Search for multiple domains